lijok/docs/decision-records/7-language-sdk.md

 ## Context
 Universally understood good practices such as standardized logging, tracing, metrics etc, can be very complicated to implement.

-Due to serious security implications when it comes to work involving encryption, hashing, secret handling, etc, developer autonomy and productivity is impacted as organizations tend to implement excessive processes around these pieces of work.
+Due to serious security implications when it comes to work involving encryption, hashing, secret handling, etc, developer autonomy and productivity is impacted as organizations tend to implement excessive processes around these pieces of work such as threat modelling.

 Lack of consistency among projects impacts lateral movement of developers within an organization, as onboarding times get heavily extended, due to each project feeling like it was written by another organization, requiring the developer to relearn common patterns.